ThoughtWorksInc/go-nuget-poller-plugin/README.md

 Package definition
 ------------------
 Click check package to make sure the plugin understands what you are looking for.
+Note that the version constraints are ANDed if both are specified.

 ![Define a package as material for a pipeline][2]